 Once all of your marshmallow mixture is incorporated into the rice cereal, scoop or pour it into your prepared pan.
 Spray a piece of plastic wrap, parchment paper or wax paper with spray oil and lay on top of hot treats, smoothing and pressing gently to fill all corners and make it even.
 I asked my son to be my model for this shot!
 16 year old hands are nicer than mine!

 Allow to cool completely in pan, when ready to cut, invert or using parchment paper remove from pan onto cutting board.
 If you are anal like me, you might even get a ruler out making sure they are all the same size.
-Cut them into 12 squares and sprinkle with a little or .
+Cut them into 12 squares and sprinkle with a little flaky sea salt or Fleur de Sel

-Store in sealed container for up to a week, best within the first few days, but still quite tasty a week in, if they stay around that long.
+Store in sealed container for up to a week, best within first few days, but still quite tasty a week in, if they stay around that long.
 Nice to use as gifts for teachers, coaches, neighbors.
 I wrapped them in a strip of parchment paper and tied with some bakers twine.
-Place them in a cello bag and tie and you have a festive treat!
+Place them in a cello bag, tie with twine and you have a festive treat!

 - Line a 9×13 inch pan with parchment paper and spray with oil, or spray pan well with oil.